Flores-JassoLab/ExtendAlign/README.md

 ---

 ### Usage
-To run ExtendAlign go to the pipeline directory and execute the following:
+To run ExtendAlign go to the pipeline directory and execute:
 ```
 nextflow run extend_align.nf --query_fasta <path to input 1> --subject_fasta <path to input 2> [--output_dir path to results ]
 [--number_of_hits all|best] [--blastn_threads int_value] [--blastn_strand both|plus|minus]